phpbb/quickinstall/docs/modernization-cli.md

 `board:destroy` removes the board files, Docker runtime files, database files, local Docker containers, local Docker image, and board registry entry.

 ## Fixture Presets

+Fixture seeding populates a board with categories, forums, users, topics, and replies.
+It does not cover groups, permission matrices, or attachments.

 Use `--populate <preset>` during `board:create`: